istar0me/udacity-introduction-to-python-programming/L2_data_types_and_operators/README.md

 ### Two Types of Error

 - In general, there are two types of errors to look out for
-  - Syntax: problem detected when Python checks the code **before it runs it**
+  - Syntax: problem detected when Python checks the code **before runs it**
   - Exceptions: problem that occurs **when the code is running**

 ## L2.10 Booleans, Comparison Operators, and Logical Operators